 Can landlords increase rent if paid in a foreign currency like US dollars?

 No, the landlord may not increase the rent if the rent is paid in a foreign currency like US dollars.

 What is the due date for rent payment in Costa Rica?

 The rent is always due within seven days of the first day of the month.

 What happens if I miss a rent payment?

 After one day of late rent payment in Costa Rica, the landlord may start eviction procedures.
 Landlords are unlikely to do this unless there are more substantial reasons to evict a tenant.

 Who is responsible for paying the Homeowner’s (HOA) Fee in a condominium rental?

 Let’s say you are a renter in a condo.
-In that case, it’s essential to figure out who is responsible for paying the Homeowner’s Association (HOA) Fee, which is used to keep the property in good shape.
+In that case, it’s essential to determine who pays the Homeowner’s Association (HOA) Fee, which keeps the property in good shape.
 Find out if they are part of the rent or if there is an extra charge.